2400033291/Azure-Blob-Versioning-PITR/Five-Tasks/Task-5.md

 Storage Account	blobrestoreproject2026
 Blob Container	project-data
 Blob	travel-data.txt
-SAS Authentication	Enabled/Generated
+SAS Authentication	Generated
 Azure Files Share	lab-fileshare
 File Protocol	SMB
 File Access Tier	TransactionOptimized
 Result

 The Azure Virtual Machine was successfully deployed.

-The Storage Account and blob storage were configured and used for storing project data.
+The Azure Storage Account and blob storage were configured and used for storing project data.

 Storage access was controlled using a Shared Access Signature with restricted permissions and HTTPS-only access.